emnify/product-docs/docs/quickstart/apn-configuration/cellular-modules.md

 Check your Quectel module AT command guide for more information.

-## u-Blox cellular IoT modules
+## u-blox cellular IoT modules

-u-Blox supports the standard 3GPP command to set APNs via `AT+CGDCONT`:
+u-blox supports the standard 3GPP command to set APNs via `AT+CGDCONT`:

 ```
 AT+CGDCONT=1,"IP","em",,
 ```

-u-Blox also supports a vendor specific command to configure the APN for the initial EPS bearer:
+u-blox also supports a vendor specific command to configure the APN for the initial EPS bearer:

 ```
 AT+UCGDFLT=1,"IP","em"
 ```

 For roaming configuration u-blox modules utilize a vendor specific `AT+UDCONF` command.
-This enables automatic search in case the device cannot attach to a specific network.
+This enables automatic search in case the device can't attach to a specific network.

 ```
 AT+UDCONF=20,2
 ```

-Check your u-Blox module AT command guide for more information.
+Check your u-blox module AT command guide for more information.

 ## General cellular IoT modules